What is an overdraft?

 What isn’t covered by Overdraft Privileges?

 Overdraft Privileges does not cover ATM and one-time debit card transactions Overdraft Privileges does not cover ATM and one-time debit card transactions unless you authorize Lake City Bank to pay these types of transactions causing an overdraft.
 If you do not authorize Lake City Bank to authorize and pay overdrafts for ATM and one-time debit card transactions, then the transaction will be declined.
 If you authorize Lake City Bank to pay overdrafts for ATM and one-time debit card transactions, you may revoke that authorization at any time by contacting the One Call Center at (888) 522-2265.

 How do I authorize Lake City Bank to pay overdrafts for ATM and one-time debit card transactions?

 What’s the easiest way to keep track of my account?

-Lake City Bank provides convenient round-the-clock access to your account information through Online Banking and Mobile Banking.
-We encourage you to enroll in these free services to help you manage your account responsibly.
+Lake City Bank provides convenient round-the-clock access to your account information through Lake City Bank Digital.
+We encourage you to enroll in this free service to help you manage your account responsibly.